sttyerase/random-stuff/Quotables.md

 7. Benjamin Franklin: "Wise men don’t need advice.
 Fools won’t take it.”

 8. Carl Sagan: "You can't convice a believer of anything; for their belief is not based on evidence, it's based on a deep seated need to believe."

+9. Mark Twain: “Continuous improvement is better than delayed perfection.”